bjbraams/calendars/atomic.md

 **2026-09-07 to 11: [22nd International Conference on the Physics of Highly Charged Ions (HCI 2026)](https://indico.impcas.ac.cn/event/75/), Huizhou, China.**

+**2026 tbd: 14th International Conference on Atomic and Molecular Data and Their Applications (ICAMDATA).**

 ### 2027

 ## Other Meeting Lists and Calendars